LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-oo.rst

 the console display.

-Sally has provided some commented-out code in ``Main`` that prints out a small List of ``Job`` objects.
+Sally has provided some commented-out code in ``Main`` that prints out a small list of ``Job`` objects.
 Go ahead and activate this code and run it.
 Properly done, your output should look something like:

 ::